staab/disc-golf/README.md

 Using Backendless for the server, currently deploying to Netlify, using Google domains for the domain (anhyzer.io).

 A lot of stuff is hard-coded at the moment, but is sort of set up to be configurable, probably at build time, then we'll deploy multiple websites and optimize SEO for each.
+Some suggested SEO stuff might be open graph (https://ogp.me/) and schema.org https://schema.org/docs/gs.html

 Add ads using one of these: https://bloggingwizard.com/best-google-adsense-alternatives/